-CAP AWARD at Provision Catering Europe Limited shall be liable to the Client and Other Beneficiaries in proportion to the part which could be attributed to CAP Award and provision Catering Europe Limited, for any claim for direct losses, damages (including but not limited to sales, turnover, opportunity, goodwill, reputation, etc), costs and expenses suffered by the client or Other Beneficiaries as a direct result of CAP Award and Provision Catering Europe Limited non-compliance or improper fulfilment of the Contract up to a maximum of TWO TIMES the Services fees payable by the Client and Other beneficiaries to CAP AWARD and provision Catering Europe Limited in accordance with the terms of the Contract except in the case of fraud, misconduct, gross negligence or any other deliberate non-compliance with obligations by CAP AWARD and Provision Catering Europe Limited in which case the above mentioned limit shall not apply.
+The CAP AWARD Programme and Provision Catering Europe Limited shall be liable to the Client and Other Beneficiaries in proportion to the part which could be attributed to CAP Award and Provision Catering Europe Limited, for any claim for direct losses, damages (including but not limited to sales, turnover, opportunity, goodwill, reputation, etc), costs and expenses suffered by the Client or Other Beneficiaries as a direct result of CAP Award and Provision Catering Europe Limited non-compliance or improper fulfilment of the Contract up to a maximum of TWO TIMES the relevant Programme fee only payable by the Client and Other beneficiaries to the CAP AWARD Programme and Provision Catering Europe Limited in accordance with the terms of the Contract except in the case of fraud by the CAP AWARD Programme and Provision Catering Europe Limited in which case the above mentioned limit shall not apply.

-The Client and Other Beneficiaries shall compensate CAP AWARD and Provision Catering Europe Limited for the losses, costs, expenses or damages of any claim which could be filed against CAP AWARD and Provision Catering Europe Limited as a result of the Client and Other Beneficiaries disclosing, partially or totally, the content of Products, or documents, data or information resulting from the Services.
+[The Client and Other Beneficiaries shall compensate the CAP AWARD Programme and Provision Catering Europe Limited for the losses, costs, expenses or damages of any claim which could be filed against the CAP AWARD Programme and Provision Catering Europe Limited as a result of the Client and Other Beneficiaries disclosing, partially or totally, the content of Products, or documents, data or information resulting from the Services.]

 4. CLIENT RESPONSIBILITIES

-To enable CAP AWARD and provision Catering Europe Limited to perform the Services, the Client shall supply promptly all information and assistance, including without limitation placing at CAP AWARD and provision Catering Europe Limited’s disposal the necessary means and access, in the due time and manner, to the Client’s equipment, particulars, information and personnel and shall duly inform CAP AWARD and provision Catering Europe Limited of any information which could affect the Services
+(c) supplying promptly all information and assistance to enable the CAP AWARD Programme and Provision Catering Europe Limited to perform the Services.
+This includes placing at the CAP AWARD Programme and Provision Catering Europe Limited’s disposal the necessary means and access, in the due time and manner, to the Client’s equipment, particulars, information and personnel and shall duly informing the CAP AWARD Programme and provision Catering Europe Limited of any information which could affect the Services

-In the cases in which CAP AWARD and provision Catering Europe Limited carries out, either totally or partially, its Services in the Client’s premises, the latter undertakes to provide the appropriate work area for CAP AWARD and provision Catering Europe Limited personnel to perform the services, as well as to provide the information required according to the prevailing safety at the workplace legislation
+2. In the cases in which the CAP AWARD Programme and Provision Catering Europe Limited carries out, either totally or partially, its Services in the Client’s premises, the latter undertakes to provide the appropriate safe and clear work area for the CAP AWARD Programme and Provision Catering Europe Limited personnel to perform the services, as well as to provide the information required according to the prevailing safety at the workplace legislation

-In the cases in which CAP AWARD and provision Catering Europe Limited uses the Client’s material, equipment, computer systems or telecommunications network, the Client will provide or perform all the accesses, security requirements, virus scans, installations, licenses or consents which may be deemed necessary and, all of these, without any costs to CAP AWARD and provision Catering Europe Limited.
+3. In the cases in which the CAP AWARD Programme and Provision Catering Europe Limited uses the Client’s material, equipment, computer systems or telecommunications network, the Client will provide or perform all the accesses, security requirements, virus scans, installations, licenses or consents which may be deemed necessary and, all of these, without any costs to the CAP AWARD Programme and Provision Catering Europe Limited.
 Likewise, in these cases, the correct functioning of such equipment, systems and networks, as well as the consequences that could affect the performance of the Services as a result of deficiencies, absence and failure of its equipment, systems and networks, will be the Client’s exclusive responsibility.
-The Client guarantees that the usage of such means by CAP AWARD and provision Catering Europe Limited does not constitute a violation of any kind of intellectual or industrial property rights vis-à-vis a third party.
+The Client guarantees that the usage of such means by the CAP AWARD Programme and Provision Catering Europe Limited does not constitute a violation of any kind of intellectual or industrial property rights vis-à-vis a third party.

-The Client shall be responsible for its employees and agents’ compliance with the above mentioned obligations and for the accuracy of the data and the information provided to CAP AWARD and provision Catering Europe Limited for the performance of the Services.
+4. The Client shall be responsible for its employees and agents’ compliance with the above mentioned obligations and for the accuracy of the data and the information provided to the CAP AWARD Programme and provision Catering Europe Limited for the performance of the Services.

-The Client should assign personnel with the relevant qualifications, internal knowledge of the activity and the objectives of the Project, authority to take decisions and approve results as they are obtained, and availability to collaborate in the performance of the work described in the Services.
-In the event any significant changes are made to the team assigned by the Client, the possible impact on terms and work content and the repercussions on other agreements contained in the implementation Letter, Contract or any additional document which defines agreements between the parties should be discussed with CAP AWARD and provision Catering Europe Limited
+5. The Client must assign personnel with the relevant qualifications, internal knowledge of the activity and the objectives of the [Project], authority to take decisions and approve results as they are obtained, and availability to collaborate in the performance of the work described in the Services.
+In the event any significant changes are made to the team assigned by the Client, the possible impact on terms and work content and the repercussions on other agreements contained in the implementation Letter, Contract or any additional document which defines agreements between the parties should be discussed with the CAP AWARD Programme and Provision Catering Europe Limited

-In the event of the cancellation of the Services by the Client, the following percentages will be charged based on receipt of the notification (by registered or recorded delivery mail or by e-mail) – Within 5 working days 50% of quoted fees, between 6 and 10 working days 25%, between 11 and 20 working days 10% and more than 20 working days 0%
+6. In the event of the cancellation of the Services by the Client, the following percentages will be charged based on receipt of the notification (by Special or recorded delivery mail or by e-mail provided such email is confirmed by Special or recorded delivery) – Within 5 working days 50% of quoted fees, between 6 and 10 working days 25%, between 11 and 20 working days 10% and more than 20 working days 0%

 5. TERMINATION OF THE CONTRACT / AGREEMENT